Paul1nh0/jsh/README.txt

                 e) patched domato generator script to handle macos file system better..

       if you use this setup then see that you keep the license provided with dharma & domato & psutil. my own code is not licensed and you can do whatever you like..

       also provided here:
- som e extra dictionary's including webgl
+      some extra dictionary's including webgl

  HAVE FUN AND PROFIT!